LIFEBOATS

 The option to dismount the ribbon and free fall to the surface would be very useful. |

-Perhaps a combination of jet packs and chutes might safely cushion impact at surface. |
+Perhaps a combination of jet packs and chutes might safely cushion impact at surface.gohere |

 If far from Earth's surface, a vehicle configured only for tether attached travel cannot safely free fall to Earth's surface; thus, it must return to GEO Node.
-HOWEVER, passengers and payloads may need to evacuate while tether is still in disrepair; thus, climber needs to transform into a space borne lifeboat.
+HOWEVER, passengers and payloads may need to evacuate while tether is still in disrepair; thus, GEO Platform will need to deploy a space borne lifeboat Replace Down-Link Tether with Particle Beam. ① As vehicle transitions LEO, gravitation force grows from .05 g to 1g at surface. ② Earth bound particle accelerator sends high speed, particle beam upward to slow vehicle down during final portion of descent. |

-Replace Down-Link Tether with Particle Beam. ① As vehicle approaches Earth, gravitation force grows from .05 g to 1g at surface. ② Earth bound particle accelerator sends high speed, particle beam upward to slow vehicle down during final portion of descent from GEO Node. | Upon departing GEO Node, TE assumes free falling lifeboat's linear velocity toward Earth increases from 0 to about 15 kps just before impacting surface.
+Upon departing GEO Node, TE assumes free falling lifeboat's linear velocity toward Earth increases from 0 to about 15 kps just before impacting surface.
 Since 15 kps is way too fast, the lifeboat will need a reliable method to slow down for a safe impact. |

 If rip is above climber, climber reverses direction to return to base station. | it might continue up if GEO Node offers safe haven. |

-Occupants of Up-Link's GEO Node might need to return to Earth before the ribbon repair is complete.
-The traditional return route involves the Cross-Link shuttle to Down-Link's GEO Node to take Down-Link climber on 7 day tether trip back to Earth. | Instead of Down-Link climber, the lifeboat provides a much quicker trip back to Earth.
+Instead of Down-Link climber, the lifeboat provides a much quicker trip back to Earth.
 Lifeboat would accelerate via increasing Earth gravity back to lower LEO; then, 1G decelerate via a particle beam for a zero velocity return at Earth surface.
 Definitely quicker, the lifeboat is likely much safer. |

 CONCLUSION:

-Perhaps Down-Link physical tether is not needed!
+Perhaps Down-Link physical tether is not routinely needed.

 |